YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 He also asks, “What kind of result will still make sense later?”

 If the donor is used too freely in the first surgery, especially across a wide frontal zone plus crown work, the patient may later be left with fewer good options if the native hair continues to thin.
-That is why I do not believe every area should be addressed automatically at once, just because the patient wants everything improved immediately.
+I do not believe every area should be addressed automatically at once, just because the patient wants everything improved immediately.

 Sometimes the stronger plan is the more selective plan.